TimidRobot/cmc/README.rst

         -X      exit all ControlMaster connections with sockets in ~/.ssh/

     Notes:
-        * Any unopened sockets in ~/.ssh/ are removed with -l and -X
+        * Any unused sockets in ~/.ssh/ are removed with -l and -X

 Install